 If you're in the situation where you get to create a team from scratch (or have the opportunity to add headcount to an existing group), here's how to make the best team possible.

-If your task is nebulous, you will have a tough time knowing what skills you need to find.
+If your task is vague, you will have a tough time knowing what skills you need to find.
 You’re likely tempted to jump right in and hire people with the general skills that fit your overall department.
 (I need marketing people!
 I need creative people!)

 You need to identify the soft skills as well as the hard skills you need.
 Will the employee need to communicate results and progress to senior management?
 Are there skills that you need that aren't going to be obvious to you without deeply thinking through the issue at hand?

 For instance, if you're putting together a team to implement a new software system, you obviously need system designers, programmers, and project managers.
 But you also need a person who can talk to the end-users to get a clear understanding of their true needs.
 You need a trainer who understands the technical side of the implementation and can explain it to the non-techy people.

 If you know you need super smart and independent workers, you know that you also need a person who can bring those independent workers together.
 Is that you?
 That's generally the manager or team leader's job, but knowing your own limitations is critical to team building success.